-20. The Government of Liechtenstein submits that the single practice rule at issue in the main proceedings is compatible with Article 31 EEA.
+37. In the alternative, if the EFTA Court deems that the facts underlying the present dispute are sufficient for this case to be assessed under the provisions on the freedom of establishment, the Government of Liechtenstein submits that the single practice rule at issue in the main proceedings is compatible with Article 31 EEA.

-21. The Government of Liechtenstein argues that the contested single practice rule does not constitute either overt or covert discrimination prohibited by Article 31 EEA.
+38. The Government of Liechtenstein argues that the contested single practice rule does not constitute either overt or covert discrimination prohibited by Article 31 EEA.

-22. The single practice rule at issue applies equally to Liechtenstein nationals and to nationals of other EEA States.
+39. The single practice rule at issue applies equally to Liechtenstein nationals and to nationals of other EEA States.
 Neither a Liechtenstein national nor a national of another EEA State, who already operates a practice anywhere in the EEA, will be granted a licence to establish a practice in Liechtenstein.
 No exceptions to the single practice rule have ever been made.
 The single practice rule treats nationals of all EEA States in the same way.
 Therefore, it does not discriminate on grounds of nationality and, consequently, does not constitute overt discrimination prohibited by Article 31 EEA.